-97537 -Community Work Reintegration - typically not a covered service Definition
+97537 -Community Work Reintegration - typically not a covered service

 Services are instructing and training the patient in community and/or work re-integration activities.
-These activities could include shopping, safely accessing transportation sources, money management, avocational activities and/or work environment/modification analysis (Van Eerd D et al 2016), work task analysis, and use of assistive technology devices and/or /adaptive equipment.
+These activities could include shopping, safely accessing transportation sources, money management, avocational activities and/or work environment/modification analysis, work task analysis, and use of assistive technology devices and/or adaptive equipment.